Healthcare for International Students

 Secondary Healthcare Services

-‘Secondary’ health care services, such as treatment in hospital, is free to people who are ‘ordinarily resident’ in the UK, i.e., living lawfully in the UK without a time-limit on their stay.
+‘Secondary’ health care services, such as hospital treatment are free to people who are ‘ordinarily resident’ in the UK, i.e., living lawfully in the UK without a time-limit on their stay.

 Otherwise, treatment is free if: